zacharybergmann/business_card/README.md

 Each business card OCR text can be pasted into the input field and outputs will be observed below

-Another way to use this application as a service would be to use the following command replacing your data with the demo data
+Another way to use this application as an API service using cURL.
+Here is an example:

 ```
-curl -XPOST http://localhost:8008/parseOcrText -i -H "Content-Type: application/json" -d '{"inputText": "ASYMMETRIK LTD\nMike Smith\nSenior Software Engineer\n(410)555-1234\nmsmith@asymmetrik.com\n"}'
+curl -XPOST http://localhost:8008/parseOcrText -i -H "Content-Type: application/json" -d '{"inputText": "TEST LTD\nJohn Doe\nSoftware Engineer\n(123)456-7890\jdoe@test.com\n"}'
 ```

 # To Test Application